 Visual Analytics methods are used to measure and compare production processes in Industry 4.0.
 This is important, for example, when analyzing changes or errors in production output.
 We offer solutions for all industries that enable comparisons between different production periods and states by quickly visualizing large data sets.

-The software framework Visplore enables a fast implementation of customer-specific, interactive analysis applications for millions of data sets, which opens a completely new dialogue with one' s data for all industries.
-The focus is on multivariate analysis, time series and regression analysis.
+The Visual Analytics team develops customized solutions for every need and use case, enabling the rapid implementation of customized, interactive analytics applications for millions of data sets, which opens up a completely new dialogue with data for all industries.
+The focus is on multivariate analyses, time series as well as regression analyses.